eswarkrsh/jifflenow_app_infra/README.md

 - Run: terraform apply -var 'key_name=KEY_NAME'

 - EC2 userdata to install nginx, and the ELB DNS Name oputpts the nginx page

+# Containers using docker Swarm

+- Build image, Tag the image version and push the image to public or privare registry

+- Lauch Docker Swarm service on all the machines having one a leader and other join as followers

+- Run the built app image and launch as service (docker service command)

+- Replicas of service will be load balanced between the EC2 machines